rocrill/velo_city/README.md

 * Site Owner Goals

-  * As a site owner, I want to create an a stylish and visually appealing website which elicits a positive emotional response in users.
+  * As a site owner, I want to create a stylish and visually appealing website which elicits a positive emotional response in users.

   * As a site owner, I want to create easy to use website where products and their categories can be easily found and purchased.